-The following analysis were taken using a calibrated AIM 4300 from Array Solutions and verified Rig Expert AA-54.
-These results are categorically based upon the recommended deployment scenarios, which is in the free and clear.
+The following two analysis are certified as accurate using a calibrated AIM 4300 from Array Solutions and Rig Expert AA-54.
+These results are categorically based upon the recommended deployment scenarios in Section 4, per the scenario indicated on the heading for each graphic.